xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 32768
      - Qwen1.5-MoE is a transformer-based MoE decoder-only language model pretrained on a large amount of data.

+   * - :ref:`qwen2-instruct <models_llm_qwen2-instruct>`
+     - chat, tools
+     - 32768
+     - Qwen2 is the new series of Qwen large language models

+   * - :ref:`qwen2-moe-instruct <models_llm_qwen2-moe-instruct>`
+     - chat
+     - 32768
+     - Qwen2 is the new series of Qwen large language models.

    * - :ref:`seallm_v2 <models_llm_seallm_v2>`
      - generate
      - 8192